archiemartini/CV/README.md

 ## Archie Martin

 A full-stack JS/Ruby developer with a penchant for problem-solving and a winning smile.
 I've spent the past ten months learning to code, four of those under the tutelage of leading bootcamp, Makers Academy.
 I'm looking to make a difference in people's lives with the code that I write.
 Most of all, I'm excited to learn, and never stop learning.
 That's my goal.
-If you think you can help me in achieving this, don't hesitate to contact me 🚂
+If you think you can help me in achieving this, don't hesitate to contact me!

 ## Projects